 Drums carry the beat of life, bridging the gap between the present and past.
 They have carried it since the dawn of civilization and will carry it far beyond us into the future, the rhythm of a beating heart, the beating heart of our mothers and of culture.
 So if you have a Djembe, Frame drum (medicine drum), or any other drum using natural skins, you’re going to want to take care of it as long as you possibly can.
 To care for and keep your drum properly, you are going to want to do some simple things.

-Keep your drum tuned and conditioneddrum care and keeping
+Keep your drum tuned and conditioned

 A Djembe drum should have a high drum/bass contrast.
 When everything starts sounding the same, you should have it tuned.
 Synthetic skins are not affecting by things such as temperature and moisture, but if yours has a natural skin, don’t be afraid of losing the bass when you tighten your drum- the bass is built into the shape, not the skin.
 Pay attention to changes in your drum’s environment, including altitude and humidity, and tune accordingly.
 Heat will tighten the skin it and make it pop, while cold or moisture can also damage it!